-Actually an Audio Cut effect is processed as an Audio V Fade effect by the EVS server to avoid audio artifacts.
+Actually an Audio Cut effect is processed as an Audio V Fade effect on 3 frames by the EVS server to avoid audio artifacts.
+The Audio Hard Cut effect is a real Cut, without any transition effect.
+It could potentially lead to an audio glitch.